How smart glass works

 PDLC is an active smart glass technology meaning it needs electricity to turn on and off.
 Polymer Dispersed Liquid Crystal (PDLC) Film consists of micron-sized droplets of liquid crystal dispersed in an optically isotropic polymer matrix.
 By choosing appropriate combinations of liquid crystal and polymer material, the PDLC film can be electrically switched from a light-scattering or opaque “off state” to a non-scattering or transparent “on state”.
 In the “off state”, the PDLC film appears milky white due to the refractive index mismatch encountered by incoming light at the liquid crystal/polymer interface.

-Indium Tin Oxide (ITO) is a mixture of indium oxide and tin oxide.
+Indium Tin Oxide (ITO) technology is a mixture of indium oxide and tin oxide.
 Being semi-conductive, it has a high electrical conductivity.
 Moreover, thin layers of about 200 nm are transparent in the area of visible light while infrared light is reflected.
 Indium tin oxide has a density of approximately 7 g/cm³ and is a white to yellowish color.
 Indium tin oxide is an important transparent, electrically conductive material.

 At the flick of a switch, SmartPro Ultra Clear Smart film becomes transparent from a dormant, milky-white translucent state.
 When electricity is applied, the liquid crystal molecules line up, the incident light passes through, and the smart film becomes transparent.
-On the other hand, when the power is off, the liquid crystal molecules are randomly oriented so that light is scattered, results in an opaque smart film.
+On the other hand, when the power is off, the liquid crystal molecules are randomly oriented so that light is scattered, resulting in an opaque smart film.